Shakthi011001/Pawmate/README.md

 # Pawmate #
 ## About ##
-Pawmate is a fully responsive website and design focused prtotype.
+Pawmate is a fully responsive website and design-focused prototype.
 It's a dating website for your dogs :)

 ## Website ##
 Check out the website here: